Updated: 13-10-2025 at 3:30 PM

 1k

-As India’s largest employer and accounting for 17.8 percent of the domestic production, the agricultural sector is indeed an important factor in the country's economic development.
+As India’s largest employer and accounting for 17.8 per cent of the domestic production, the agricultural sector is indeed an important factor in the country's economic development.
 In a country that has more than 1.38 billion people to feed, ensuring food supply for the growing population is a task that the government is struggling with.
-It has therefore introduced some measures and programs to help farmers and increase agricultural yields.
-One of these programmes is the Urea Subsidy Scheme.
-It is a government yojana to ensure sustainable agriculture and improve the lives of many farmers in this vast country.
+To address this, the government launched the Urea Subsidy Scheme, which offers a specific urea subsidy amount to production enterprises, enabling them to sell fertilisers at a lower price to farmers.

 Also, over 86.1 per cent of Indian farmers hold less than 2 hectares of land, the bulk of which is up to 0.90 hectares.
 This underscores the importance of cheap and good-quality inputs for farmers—fertilisers in particular.
+The urea bag price without subsidy would otherwise be too high for small and marginal farmers.

 Urea, a nitrogenous fertiliser, is an indispensable part of the growth of various crops, such as food grains (rice, wheat) and cash crops (sugarcane).
 The current data suggests that India has a urea demand of about 360 lakh metric tonnes every year.